Consumer edition active

 Symptoms depend on the extent of the lung damage, the rate at which the disease progresses, and whether complications, such as lung infections and right-sided heart failure (cor pulmonale) develop.

 The main symptoms start insidiously as shortness of breath during exertion, cough, and diminished stamina.
-In most people, symptoms worsen over a period ranging from about 6 months to several years.
+In most people, symptoms worsen over a period ranging from months to several years.

-As the disease progresses, the level of oxygen in the blood decreases, and the skin may take on a bluish tinge (called cyanosis) and the ends of the fingers may become thick or club-shaped (see figure Recognizing Finger Clubbing).
+As the disease progresses, the level of oxygen in the blood decreases, and the skin may take on a bluish tinge (called cyanosis) or the hands and feet may be discolored and cold (acrocyanosis) and the ends of the fingers may become thick or club-shaped (see figure Recognizing Finger Clubbing).
+In people with dark skin, a subtle grayish instead of bluish discoloration may be present.
 Strain on the heart may cause the right ventricle to enlarge, eventually resulting in right-sided heart failure.
 Through a stethoscope, doctors often hear crackling sounds in the lungs.

 Diagnosis of Idiopathic Pulmonary Fibrosis